kesiev/rewtro/manual/getters.md

     <p><img src="images/getters-songrow.png"></p>
 </div>

-The `M0` subgetter gets the currently playing notes on the first row of the `music`, that's the theme, and `M1` the ones from the second row of the `music`, that's the beat.
+The `M0` sub-getter gets the currently playing notes on the first row of the `music`, that's the theme, and `M1` the ones from the second row of the `music`, that's the beat.
 The `code` block will assign these values to `A` and `B` `text` keys, making them appear on the screen.

 Notice that the notes read from `songRow` are 4 symbols long instead of 3: the first letter is the instrument `id` that's playing that note.

 ### List

-There is a number of subgetters you can use to work with a _set of elements_:
+There is a number of sub-getters you can use to work with a _set of elements_:

   * `max` gets the maximum number of the set.
   * `min` gets the maximum number of the set.